 Keltner designed the father and son program based upon the strong qualities of American Indian culture and life--dignity, patience, endurance, spirituality, feeling for the earth and concern for the family.
 The Indian Maidens, a sister organization for mothers and their daughters was established in South Bend, Indiana in 1951.
 The Indian Princess organization for fathers and daughters got its start at the Fresno, California YMCA in 1954.
 Finally, in 1980, the US national YMCA recognized the need for an Indian Braves organization for Mothers and Sons.

-Use of the Native American Theme (a South Florida Editorial)
+Use of the Native American Theme

-There is currently some controversy over the use of traditional Native American names and themes in the program.
-Below are some brief editorial thoughts on the subject.
+There is some controversy over the use of traditional Native American names and themes in the program.
+Below are some brief thoughts on the subject.
 In addition, here is an article reprinted from the Los Angeles Times.Participants in the Indian Princess program are encouraged to find positive and respectful ways of using the Native American theme in their activities.
 While a tribe may participate in a variety of events over the course of a year, the Native American theme has been an instrumental part of the program for three-quarters of a century.That's saying quite a bit considering the changes that occurred in American society over that time.
 In 1926 when the Y programs began, the world was a very different place.
 Yet the program, which is entirely a volunteer organization, has continued to win the interest and involvement of parent and child alike, regardless of the world of distractions that surround us, and has remained largely true to its original intent to the present day.

 In addition to selecting tribal and individual names, program activities often include Native American crafts, artwork and storytelling.
 Our semi-annual Nation Camp-outs include contests for Native American costume.
 Parents and child (and friends and grandparents) are often involved in researching and creating traditional costumes.
-The most recent winner wore a Lakota costume whose detail would have rivaled more than one museum display I have seen.
+The most recent winner wore a Lakota costume whose detail would have rivaled more than one museum display we've seen.
 Once a year we attend the Sunshine State Pow-Wow (held at different locations each year).
 Included in the activities are visiting native American storytellers and dance groups, along with various classes and workshops on crafts, tribal languages, and other topics.
 A father and daughter activity, in this case, becomes a four-day long family expedition to join literally thousands of others from Guide and Princess Nations across the state.In South Florida we are fortunate to be close to two tribes, including our namesake Seminole Tribe and the Miccosukee Tribe.
 Both hold annual Pow-Wows within easy easy travel distance (in Hollywood and on the Tamiami trail, respectively) and both tribes have a variety of cultural events at their respective museums, most notably at the A-Tha-Thi-Ki museum on the Seminole reservation.

-We also annually attend, as a tribes or as a nation, overnight events on the Big Cypress Reservation, including reenactments from the Seminole wars, rodeos, and late night story telling.In our own tribe we were doubly fortunate to include among our members a daughter whose mother was a Choctaw, originally from Alabama.
+We also often attend, as a tribes or as a nation, overnight events on the Big Cypress Reservation, including reenactments from the Seminole wars, rodeos, and late night story telling.In our own tribe we were doubly fortunate to include among our members a daughter whose mother was a Choctaw, originally from Alabama.
 Her comments on the program and participation were valuable in increasing our exposure to, and appreciation of Native American cultures and sensibilities.Most of us are all too aware of the ways in which entities ranging from Hollywood to Professional and Collegiate sports organizations have appropriated and abused Native American names, faiths, and culture.
 Most of these have clearly been self serving and disrespectful.
 I wouldn't dream of suggesting otherwise.
 On the other hand, it does not have to be that way.

 My own children have slept many nights in Seminole chickees in the Everglades, eaten Seminole meals and danced in Seminole and Tale ka dances.
 They have watched fancy dancers and hoop dancers and jingle dancers, eaten chicken roast over a fire pit by starlight with Jimmy Sawgrass, listened to tellers of stories and folklore at A-Tha-Thi-Ki, and learned which words and actions are respectful and which are not.I am grateful to have had the chance to expose my children to these things, and I wonder, if it had not been for this program, what their understanding of Native Americans might have been based on.
 A John Wayne movie perhaps?
 A casino advertisement?